Tooth Extractions – Lancaster, TX

 In most cases, the Lancaster Family Smiles team works hard to help patients maintain their healthy, natural teeth, but when tooth extraction is necessary, our skilled restorative dentist and dentistry team are happy to provide these services.
-As always, we offer these advanced treatments in a pain and stress free environment.
+As always, we offer these advanced treatments in a pain and stress-free environment.
 When you need to replace the extracted tooth, we also offer a wide range of tooth replacement options, including implant supported restorations.
-If you want to learn more about tooth extractions or other dentistry services, call to schedule a consultation in our Lancaster dental office.
+If you want to learn more about tooth extractions or other dentistry services, call to schedule a consultation to discuss tooth extractions in our Lancaster, TX dental office.
 We’ll examine your smile, make treatment recommendations, and partner with you to create a personalized plan to deliver a healthy, beautiful smiles.

 What is a Tooth Extraction?

 Tooth extraction procedures call for the removal of one or more teeth when necessary to ensure the maintenance of oral health.
 These procedures can be complex, but when performed properly, they can help patients maintain healthy smiles.

 Why Would I Need a Tooth Extraction?